 Col. Pope was a pioneer bicycle manufacturer, maker of the Columbia bicycle.
 His Pope Manufacturing Company was located at 221 Columbus.
 From 1897 to 1899, his company also produced electric vehicles, and from 1903 it manufacturer gasoline-powered automobiles (the Pope-Hartford, Pope-Toledo, and others).

-On June 1, 1905, 306 Commonwealth was acquired from George Weed by David Crowell Percival, Jr. He and his wife, Harriette E. (Williamson) Percival, made it their home.
+On June 1, 1905, 306 Commonwealth was acquired from George Weed by David Crowell Percival, III.
+He and his wife, Harriette E. (Williamson) Percival, made it their home.
 They previously had lived at 636 Beacon.
-They also maintained a home, Gray Court, on Marblehead Neck.
+They also maintained a home on Marblehead Neck.

-David Percival was a wholesale jeweler with D. C. Percival & Co., founded by his father.
+David Percival was treasurer of D. C. Percival & Co., the wholesale jewelry firm founded by his father.

 On January 31, 1925, he transferred the property into his and his wife’s names.